isomerpages/moe-peicaisec/_academic/Blended Learning/For Students.md

 •	Login for SLS<br>
 	 https://vle.learning.moe.edu.sg/login <br><br>
 You can log in to SLS using your SLS username or your Student iCON login credentials. <br><br>
-Students who need help to reset password or unlock account for students' iCON email or SLS can submit their request at this link
+Students who need help to reset password or unlock account for students' iCON email or SLS can click
-<a href="https:// https://www.form.gov.sg/610c7f6b22cd6800125e3a6a/login/" target="\_blank" rel="noopener">click here</a>
+<a href="https:// https://www.form.gov.sg/610c7f6b22cd6800125e3a6a/login/" target="\_blank" rel="noopener">here</a>to submit submit the form.
 <br/>
 </p><br>
 <p><br></p>